CCSGroupInternational/awesome-opensource/README.md

 the Elastic Stack
 * [matplotlib](https://matplotlib.org/) Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.

+## Distributed File Sharing

+*Distributed file-systems and file oriented replication tools*

+* [MooseFS](https://moosefs.com/) is a petabyte, fault-Tolerant, highly Performing, scalable network distributed file system
+* [SparkleShare](https://www.sparkleshare.org/) is a file sharing and collaboration app.
+It works just like Dropbox, and you can run it on your own server.
+* [Syncthing](https://syncthing.net/) replaces proprietary sync and cloud services with something open, trustworthy and decentralized.
+* [Tahoe-LAFS](https://tahoe-lafs.org/trac/tahoe-lafs) is a decentralized cloud storage system.
+It distributes your data across multiple servers.
+* [XtreemFS](http://www.xtreemfs.org/) is a general purpose storage system and covers most storage needs in a single deployment.

 ## Infrastructure As A Service

 *Software and libraries for data visualization*